Software Development

 Give AI the project context behind the code.

-Sisu or a customer-approved AI can use that bounded context to perform the work.
+An approved AI can use that bounded context to perform the work.
 The result comes back as a structured proposal, so humans can review it before it becomes part of the trusted project record.

 Where it helps